-- A die may only ever be forced to be re-rolled once by each player. - If both players have an effect that would cause a die to be re-rolled, the active player will first declare and utilize their effects.
-Once the new results have been generated, their opponent may opt to utilize their effects that would force rerolls. - Previous results from a re-rolled die are discarded and have no effect on gameplay, being replaced by the new result entirely.
+- A die may only ever be forced to be re-rolled once by each player. - If both players have an effect that would cause a die to be re-rolled, the player whose turn it is will first declare and utilize their effects.
+Once the new results have been generated, their opponent may opt to utilize their effects that would force re-rolls. - Previous results from a re-rolled die are discarded and have no effect on gameplay, being replaced by the new result entirely.